dumijay/CalDOM/README.md

 ## Key Principles

 * Performance and Minimalism are #1 priority.
-* Richness in short-hand methods and features is secondary.
+* The richness in short-hand methods and features is secondary.
 * Supporting legacy browsers is not a priority.

+## To-Do
+* Implement tests
+* Thorough browser version tests
+* Implement benchmarks